 Samples are kept in the following formats:

-Sample collection time points vary across our clinical trials and for more detailed information, please get in touch with the COPE project office.
-However, main time points include: after organ retrieval; 15min after start of organ perfusion; at end of organ preservation and 1 hour post-reperfusion.
+Sample collection time points and sample types vary across our clinical trials and for more detailed information, please get in touch with the COPE project office.
+However, main time points include:

 Samples are collected by help of our dedicated COPE sample collection boxes pre-packaged with the necessary tubes and barcodes for easy biobanking.